SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "I think men who lust for power are capable of almost anything."

-- "When you reach my age, Amara, people show themselves to you very clearly.
-They write their intentions and beliefs through their actions, their lies."

 - "But the power to shake mountains does little good if the knife is already buried in one's throat"

-- "There are some people who will never understand what loyalty means.
-They could tell you what it was, of course, but they will never know.
-They will never see it from the inside.
-They couldn't imagine a world where something like that was real."

 - "Courage."
 Tavi sighed.
 "As near as I can figure it, all courage gets you is more of a beating than if you'd run away."

-- "There's two kinds of bad men in the world.
-I mean, there's all kinds of ways for a man to go bad, but when you get right down to it, there's only about two kinds of men who will hurt others with forethought.
-Premeditation.
-Men that don't figure there's anyone else alive who matters but them.
-And men who figure that there's something that matters more than anyone's life.
-Even their own."
-He shook his head.
-"First one is common enough.
-Petty, small.
-They're everywhere.
-People who just don't give a scorched crow about anyone else.
-Mostly, the bad they do doesn't amount to much.
-"The second kind is like your patriserus.
-People who hold something dear above their own lives, above anyone else's.
-They'll fight to protect it and kill to protect it, and the whole time they'll be thinking to themselves that it has to be done.
-That it's the right thing to do."
-Bernard glanced up at her and said, "Dangerous those.
-Very dangerous."

 - "Sometimes," Bernard rumbled, "the only smart thing to do is nothing.
 Sometimes you just have to be still and see how events begin to unfold before you move.
 Be patient."

-- "If the beginning of wisdom is in realizing that one knows nothing, then the beginning of understanding is in realizing that all things exist in accord with a single truth: large things are made of smaller things.
-Drops of ink are shaped into letters, letters form words, words form sentences, and sentences combine to express thought.
-So it is with the growth of plants that spring from seeds, as well as with walls built of many stones.
-So it is with mankind, as the customs and traditions of our progenitors blend together to form the foundation for our own cities, history, and way of life.
-Be they dead stone, living flesh, or rolling sea; be they idle times or events of world-shattering proportion, market days, or desperate battles, to this law, all things hold: Large things are made from small things.
-Significance is cumulative—but not always obvious."

 - "Don't struggle to heal your wounds.
 Just pour time into your heart and wait"

-- "If you've been unable to change a bad situation, even after many attempts, you should change how you look at the situation"

-- "Awareness is inherently pure, like the open sky.
-Stress, irritation, and anger can temporarily cloud the sky, but they can never pollute it."

 - "Having critics means what you're doing is getting people's attention"